iotserver24/codex/website/docs/project-templates.md

 # Project Templates & Scaffolding

-CodeX provides powerful project templates and scaffolding to help you start new projects quickly with best practices and modern tooling.
+Xibe AI provides powerful project templates and scaffolding to help you start new projects quickly with best practices and modern tooling.

 ## Overview

-Project templates in CodeX allow you to:
+Project templates in Xibe AI allow you to:
 - Create new projects with pre-configured setups
 - Use industry-standard project structures
 - Include essential dependencies and configurations